 Your ocean needs you.
 It is easy to make a difference.
 Join the Plastic Chain of action - see video below.

-- Avoid products that contain micro-beads.
+Avoid products that contain micro-beads.
 The smallest are often found in cosmetics or even toothpaste.
 Larger ones are used to make plastic products.
 Whatever the size, fish and birds mistake them for food – and choke on them.
-The United Kingdom recently changed the law to ban microbeads.
+New Zealand, the United Kingdom and some other countries have banned microbeads.

 Avoid most plant feeding pellets, as the nutrients are impregnated into plastic, which disintegrates into the soil and water table.

 Monitor international developments and demand New Zealand take action - or, better still, lead the way.
 See our News page.